 A Web search engine is a tool designed to search for information on the World Wide Web.
 The search results are usually presented in a list and are commonly called hits.
 The information may consist of web pages, images, information and other types of files.
 Some search engines also mine data available in news books, databases, or open directories.
 Unlike Web directories, which are maintained by human editors, search engines operate algorithmically or are a mixture of algorithmic and human input.

-How Web search engines work
+How Web search engines work1.
+Web crawling

 2. Indexing